HDB Balance Flat (SBF/Open Booking) or Resale Flat: Which Should You Buy?

 Whether you’re getting a balance flat via SBF or Open Booking, or a resale flat, they’re all faster alternatives compared to BTO flats.

 If your priority is to get a home as soon as possible, then resale flats are for you.
-Not only is the waiting time shorter, but you also don’t have to spend extra time to renovate the house if it’s already in move-in condition.
+Not only is the waiting time shorter, but you also don’t have to spend extra time and money renovating the house if it’s already in move-in condition.

 Since resale flats are more spread out, there’s a larger pool of available flats and flat types, so you have more choices to pick from, including unique HDB flats that are no longer in production.
 Furthermore, you also have the option to live in an area that’s well-connected to amenities.